‘Common Law’: The Railroad Strike Case That Made History on Federal Injunctions

 The case, In re Debs, concerned the 1894 Pullman strike led by Eugene V. Debs, president of the American Railway Union and later a leader of the Socialist Party.
 A federal injunction ordered the strikers to resume work, but Debs refused to end the protest.
 After being held in contempt of court, Debs appealed the decision all the way to the Supreme Court.
 He lost unanimously, with justices ruling that the U.S. government had a sovereign interest in regulating interstate commerce and ensuring Postal Service operations.

-As Bamzai explains to hosts Risa Goluboff and John C. Harrison, the variety of arguments the federal government used to assert its sovereign interest remain relevant today, as recently seen in U.S. Texas, which came to the Supreme Court on certiorari to the Fifth Circuit.
+As Bamzai explains to hosts Risa Goluboff and John C. Harrison, the variety of arguments the federal government used to assert its sovereign interest remain relevant today, as recently seen in U.S. v.
+Texas, which came to the Supreme Court on certiorari to the Fifth Circuit.
 In that case, the justices considered whether the federal government could stop the implementation of a Texas law making abortions illegal as early as six weeks into pregnancy.
 In December, the court dismissed the writ of certiorari as improvidently granted, and so ultimately did not review the Fifth Circuit’s decision on the merits.

 The Texas law is enforced through civil lawsuits rather than by state or local officials, making it difficult for opponents to sue, which prompted the federal government to step in and file suit.